AviVahl/ts-tools/README.md

 It uses `require.extensions` to do so.

 For each `.ts` or `.tsx` file, the extension finds the closest `tsconfig.json`.
-For each config, it instanciates a separate TypeScript Language Service and uses that service to transpile and type-check the file.
+For each config, it instantiates a separate TypeScript Language Service and uses that service to transpile and type-check the file.

 `tsconfig.json` lookup is done once per directory (cached for the second lookup in that directory).
-There is one Lanaguage Service per `tsconfig.json`, and all running services share a document registry.
+There is one Language Service per `tsconfig.json`, and all running services share a document registry.

 If no `tsconfig.json` is found for a typescript file,